JonathanWoollett-Light/vulkan_minimal_compute/README.md

 An ultra simple demo of compute with Vulkan.

-A compute shader to render the mandelbrot set, rendering it into a storage buffer.
+A compute shader to render the mandelbrot set.

-The storage buffer is then read from the GPU, and saved as `.png`.
+Storage buffer -> `.png`

 ## Who?